isomerpages/moh-bioethics/publications/press-releases/_posts/2016-07-07-post-judge-ret-richard-magnus-is-the-first-singaporean-to-be-elected-as-vice-chair-of-unescoas-international-bioethics-committee.md

 ---
 layout: post
-title: 'Judge (ret.)
-Richard Magnus is the First Singaporean to be Elected as Vice-Chair of UNESCO’s International Bioethics Committee'
+title: Judge (ret.)
+Richard Magnus is the First Singaporean to be Elected as Vice-Chair of UNESCO’s International Bioethics Committee
 permalink: /publications/press-releases/bac-chair-appted-as-ibc-vice-chair/
 date: 2016-07-07T00:00:00.000Z
+variant: markdown
 ---
 **Judge (ret.)
 Richard Magnus is the First Singaporean to be Elected as Vice-Chair of UNESCO’s International Bioethics Committee**

 Judge (ret.)
 Richard Magnus, Chair of the Bioethics Advisory Committee (BAC), has been elected as a Vice-Chair of the International Bioethics Committee (IBC) of UNESCO for a two-year term until the end of the 24th (Ordinary) IBC Session in 2017.
 This is the first time